Logora/react-admin-auth/README.md

 These components expect a compatible `authProvider` to be set up in your React-admin app, supporting methods like `login`, `logout`, `recoverPassword`, `resetPassword`, etc.

 ## Styling

 The package uses Material-UI and SCSS modules.
-You can override styles by targeting the generated class names or copying the components for further customization.
+You can override styles by targeting the generated class names, using custom CSS, or copying the components for further customization.

 ## Internationalization (i18n)